Things To Do Near West Hook Farm

 Skomer and Skokholm Safari

-Approximately a ten minute walk from the campsite, Martins Haven is the depature point for an exhilarating high speed Sea Safari to the islands of Skomer and Skokholm, journeying through the infamous white water of 'Jack Sound'.
-Explore the cliffs and coves of two of Britain’s most famous island wildlife havens.
-Both Skomer and Skokholm Islands are home to vast colonies of nesting seabirds – including the largest Puffin colony in Southern Britain.
-Seals and Porpoise are also regular sightings on this truly unforgettable trip!
+About a ten-minute walk from the campsite, Martin's Haven is the departure point for an exhilarating high-speed Sea Safari to the islands of Skomer and Skokholm, journeying through the infamous white water of 'Jack Sound'.
+Both islands are home to vast colonies of nesting seabirds — including the largest puffin colony in southern Britain.
+Seals and porpoise are also regular sightings.

 Martin's Haven — the Deer Park

-Just 10 minutes walk from the campsite, the Deer Park was originally part of the Kensington estate of St Brides, but has never actually contained any deer.
-So no deer to see, but lots of seals (pups in autumn), heather and wildflowers, spectacular rocks and sea views.
-So enjoy the dramatic coastal scenery and chances to spot wildlife and you'll also see most of Pembrokeshire's islands from here too.
+Just 10 minutes' walk from the campsite, the Deer Park was originally part of the Kensington estate of St Brides but has never actually contained any deer.
+Instead: seals (pups in autumn), heather, wildflowers, spectacular rocks, sea views, and sightings of most of Pembrokeshire's islands.

 Birdwatching at Marloes Mere

-Marloes Mere is a great place for birdwatching.
-It’s an especially good place to see waterfowl and birds of prey in the winter months.
+Marloes Mere is a great place for birdwatching, especially for waterfowl and birds of prey in the winter months.
 Walk down the lane from the Marloes Sands car park and stop often to look across the wetland.
-There are two hides overlooking the mere, where you can sit quietly and wait for things to happen.
+Two hides overlook the mere.

 Marloes Peninsula — Coastal Walk

-If you have a couple of hours to spare and want to explore this beautiful peninsula then try this moderate 5 mile circular walk that starts at the campsite and follows the coast path and also explores some of the inland trails across Marloes Mere.
-You can download a PDF of the route details and map.
+Try this moderate 5-mile circular walk that starts at the campsite and follows the coast path and inland trails across Marloes Mere.
+Download a PDF of the route details and map.

 Skomer Island